CloudLabsAI-Azure/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 01/Lab01.md

    ![](./media/tj16.png)

-1. Return to the **SQL Database Query Editor**, select **+ New query**,paste the provided product data SQL script into the query editor,and then execute the query to insert the data.
+1. Return to the **SQL Database Query Editor** in the Azure portal, select **+ New query**,paste the provided product data SQL script into the query editor,and then execute the query to insert the data.

   ```
   -- Step 2: Insert the product data